Women in space: Statistics

-Individual astronaut corps

-American
+By public space program

+USA

-The US has since the 1980s the largest group of women of all countries combined to have ever gone to space.
+The US has since the 1980s the largest group of women of all countries, more than all other that have ever gone to space combined.

-Sally Ride became the first American women in space, when she flew in June 1983 on the Space Shuttle mission STS-7 to space.
+Sally Ride became the first American woman in space, when she flew in June 1983 on the Space Shuttle mission STS-7 to space.

 The first US woman to perform Extravehicular activity (EVA) was Kathryn D. Sullivan on the STS-41-G, which launched on October 11, 1984.

 NASA's first female pilot was Eileen Collins from group 13, who first flew in February 1995 on STS-63 and became the first female US mission commander in July 1999 on STS-93.

-Roscosmos

-After the collapse of the Soviet Union in 1991, the Soviet space program was inherited by the Roscosmos state corporation, and has hosted two women.
+Although not a NASA astronaut, Millie Hughes-Fulford of the U.S. Department of Veterans Affairs flew on the STS-40 Space Shuttle mission in June 1991 as the first female payload specialist from outside the space agency.

+Russia

+Russia has sent three women since its Roscosmos state corporation inherited in 1991 the Soviet space program, which had sent two, the very first women altogether from Russia to space.

 Originally chosen as cosmonaut during Soviet times, Yelena V. Kondakova became the first woman cosmonaut for the Russian Federation in 1994, and the first woman to travel for both the Soyuz program and on the Space Shuttle.
 Twenty years later, Yelena Serova became the first Russian woman cosmonaut to visit the International Space Station on September 26, 2014.

+Actress Yulia Peresild became 2021 the fourth Russian woman flying to space.
+Though she was not sent by the Russian state, since she flew as Spaceflight participant, shooting scenes for a Russian movie at the ISS.

 Russia's only current woman cosmonaut, Anna Kikina, was admitted to the Russian cosmonaut corps in 2012.
-In 2019 Roscosmos announced changes to their space suits to accommodate women and announced in 2020 that Kikina was selected for a flight to the International Space Station in 2022.
+In 2019 Roscosmos announced changes to their space suits to accommodate women and announced in 2020 that Kikina was selected for a flight to the International Space Station in 2022, with SpaceX Crew-5.